Moving to NYC after college? Here's how to find a rental apartment

 What it takes to qualify for a rental

-Let's get this one out of the way: It takes a lot to qualify financially for a standard rental apartment in NYC.
+Let's get this one out of the way: It is not easy to qualify financially for a standard rental apartment in NYC.
 The bar is set higher than perhaps in any other city.

 For starters, most landlords require that your annual earnings equal at least 40 times the monthly rent, which can be a tall order on a postgrad's salary.
-(That means you'd need to make at least $80,000 per year to get a $2,000-a-month apartment.)
+That means you (and any roommates) need to make at least $80,000 per year to qualify for an apartment that rents for $2,000 a month.

-You'll also need to have a good credit score, generally 680 or higher.
-(On this front, make sure your name has been removed from any utility bills associated with your former college housing, so your credit isn't affected by any delinquency after you move out.)
+You'll also need a good credit score, generally 680 or higher.
+On this front, make sure your name has been removed from any utility bills associated with your former college housing, so your credit isn't affected by any delinquency after you move out.

-If you or your roommates don't collectively meet these qualifications, you might need to get what's known as a guarantor—a financially stable party (usually a parent) who guarantees to the landlord that they will pay the rent if you don't or can't.
-In addition to credit score and income requirements, guarantors are usually required to have an income of at least 80 times the rent (so they can pay your rent and their own housing expenses), and many landlords insist that they live within the tri-state area (New York, New Jersey, or Connecticut) so its easier for them to collect money if things go south.
+If you or your roommates don't collectively meet these qualifications, you might need what's known as a guarantor—a financially stable party (usually a parent) who guarantees to the landlord that they will pay the rent if you don't.
+In addition to minimum credit scores, guarantors are usually required to have an income of at least 80 times the rent (so they can pay your rent and their own housing expenses), and many landlords insist that they live within the tri-state area (New York, New Jersey, or Connecticut).
+That proximity makes it easier for them to collect money should things go south.

-If you don't have someone who's willing or able to act as a guarantor (or if one qualifying parent is reluctant to act as the guarantor for you and your roommates), there are services such as Insurent and The Guarantors that will act as guarantor for a fee.
+If you don't have someone who's willing or able to act as a guarantor (or if one qualifying parent is reluctant to act as the guarantor for you and your roommates; more on this nuance below), services such as Insurent and The Guarantors will act as guarantors for a fee.

-If none of these solutions is an option, consider looking for a sublet or a room in someone else's apartment rather than taking out a brand-new lease yourself.
+What if none of these solutions is an option?
+Get creative: Consider a sublet or a room in someone else's apartment rather than signing a new lease.
 You could also look for jobs that offer free or reduced rent.

 Navigating the roommate situation